 We need default decisions just to make it through the day and some move beyond dressing and dining.
 We go with our neighbor’s contractor for we have no time to research one on our own; we pick the auto mechanic who is down the street; we send our kids to a charter school.
 There are many situations where we turn over the reins to the “experts” for we just want them to take care of it.
 It may be convenient but it might not be the best approach.

 Economics Professor Noreena Hertz became so frustrated with conflicting medical advice when it came to her mysterious illness she decided to research how her options could be so varied.
-What she found was doctors were far from infallible.
+What she found?
+Doctors were far from infallible.
 “Physicians do get things wrong,” she wrote.
 (Hertz, 2013) “Studies have shown that up to one in five patients are misdiagnosed.
 In the United States and Canada its estimated 50,000 hospital deaths could have been prevented if the real cause of the illness had been correctly identified.”

 I’ve had good luck when it comes to my health, but there was a time when I routinely took an older car to a mechanic.
 Usually, I defaulted to the closest shop, but I also asked the mechanic to not only explain to me what he did but show me as well so I could be better informed for future decisions.

-One time the mechanic popped the hood to show me where he installed a new radiator and laying on the engine block next to the new radiator was a misplaced wrench the size of a baseball bat.
+One time the mechanic popped the hood to show me where he installed a new radiator and laying on the engine block next to the new radiator was a misplaced wrench the size of a small baseball bat.

 “That’s where it went,” the mechanic nervously joked as he picked up the wrench and tried to hide it behind his back.